Evidence-Based Nutrition For Chronic Disease Prevention

 Blood sugar levels rise after a meal rich in carbohydrates.
 However, not all carbs are created equal when it comes to the blood sugar response they trigger.
 These differences are captured in the glycemic index and the glycemic load, two measures that can help us avoid excessive blood sugar spikes after a meal.
 This blog post discusses what the glycemic index and the glycemic load are, how they are determined, and reviews the glycemic index and glycemic load values of many common foods.

-How To Use a Continuous Glucose Monitor to Your Benefit
+How To Use a Continuous Glucose Monitor for Maximum Benefit

 Continuous glucose monitors, or CGMs, have become a very popular tool, both for people with diabetes and those who want to optimize their health.
 In this blog post, we are providing guidance on how best to use a CGM to maximize its health benefit.